China cuts interest rates to spur growth, ease debt pressure

-But the central bank, keen to show it was not back-tracking on economic reforms, twinned the move with a slight liberalisation of the rates banks pay to depositors in a bid to ensure millions of savers do not see their incomes hit.
+But the central bank, keen to show it was not back-tracking on economic reforms, twinned the move with a slight liberalization of the rates banks pay to borrowers in a bid to ensure millions of savers do not see their incomes hit.

 Beijing's first rate cut in more than two years comes as factory growth stalls and the property market, long a pillar of growth, is weak, dragging on broader activity and curbing demand for everything from furniture to cement and steel.